How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 CRM and Contact History

-Every client who submits an intake form gets a contact record.
-If Sarah Chen submits a second intake 6 months later for a website refresh, her history is right there.
-You see the previous project, the voice recordings, the AI summaries.
-Your team knows exactly who they are working with.
+Every client who submits an intake form gets a unified contact record in Sayify's CRM.
+If Sarah Chen submits a second intake 6 months later for a website refresh, her complete history is right there — the previous project, the voice recordings, the AI summaries, the outcome.
+Your team knows exactly who they are working with and what their relationship history looks like.

 Frequently Asked Questions